 FOSAMAX, which is the brand name for alendronate, was approved by the U.S. Food and Drug Administration (FDA) in 1995 to treat postmenopausal osteoporosis and Paget's disease, which is a chronic, focal skeletal disorder characterized by greatly increased and disorderly bone remodeling.
 Since its approval, FOSAMAX has been taken by millions of men and women.
 It was first manufactured by Merck & Co., whose patent expired in 2008.
 It is now also manufactured by Barr Pharmaceuticals.

-Harmful Side Effects Include Jaw Bone Decay and Femur Fractures
+Harmful Side Effects Include Jaw Bone Decay and Amputation

 Rather than increasing bone density and strengthening bones, in some cases FOSAMAX has actually caused a deterioration of the jaw bone or contributed to femur fractures.
 Despite this, neither Merck nor generic manufacturers have issued a recall on bisphosphonates.